guicamillo/gpt-baby-development/README.md

     -   The API key we should use when interacting with OpenAI
     -   To create a new key, use the following link: https://platform.openai.com/account/api-keys

+### Recommended setup

+-   Once you've got the system configured and all of the environment variables defined as above, create a new entry on your favourite job scheduler to have it run this app on a daily basis:
+-   ie: if using crontab, you'd add this line to get updates at 10am:

+    -   `0 10 * * * cd path/to/this/repository  && yarn run app >/dev/null 2>&1`